spencertipping/phi/design.md

     - if parsing source lexically, we implicitly `alt` into the stack-top value
     - let's think this through a bit

+- OK suppose we have a "stack evaluator" object that maintains state + contains code.
+There's one that provides FORTH-style execution; maybe that's the default.
+But you can create a new one to push quoting down by a level.
+We always catalyze the data stack using parsers?
+    - If the data stack is auto-catalyzing, how do we refer to a function as an object?
+Maybe have a "function-as-object" object type, or have an "apply function" action.
+Functions as objects are inert until applied.

 **Q:** how do we manage memory for parse states, given that failover is theoretically always possible?
 Maybe buffering is done by `alt` elements, which tail-call into their final option.
 Use GC to free stuff, so this is all just